How To Reduce Operational COSTS (OPEX) 2023

 3. Prioritize areas for operational cost reduction

-Another way to prioritize areas for reduction is to consider which costs are most impactful to the bottom line.
-For example, a 10% reduction in rent will have a much greater impact on profits than a 10% reduction in office supplies.
+For example, a 10% reduction in rent may have a much greater impact on profits than a 10% reduction in office supplies.

 16 Ways to reduce operational cost